AdKats/AdKats/README.md

 <h4>XpKiller's "BF3 Chat, GUID, Stats and Mapstats Logger" Plugin</h4>
 <p>
 Version 1.1.0.0+ of this plugin is required.
-AdKats will only run if this plugin is (1) using the same database AdKats uses, and (2) running on every BF3 Server you've installed AdKats on.
+AdKats will only run if this plugin is (1) using the same database AdKats uses, and (2) running on every BF3 Server you plan to install AdKats on.
 Running it along-side AdKats on each layer will ensure these conditions are met.<br/><br/>

 <a href="https://forum.myrcon.com/showthread.php?2889-BF3-Chat-GUID-Stats-and-Mapstats-Logger-1-1-0-0-BF3/" target="_blank">BF3 Chat, GUID, Stats and Mapstats Logger</a>
 </p>